The Senate has approved that the following official grading system comprising letter grades with pluses and minuses to be implemented in May 2011.

 Graduate students must attain a minimum grade of B- in all courses approved as part of their degree program.

-The following criteria are used by instructors in the MIR and PMIR program:
+The following criteria are used by instructors in the School of Policy Studies:

-Where a student does not achieve a final grade of B- in a course, the course instructor in consultation with the Program Director and the Student Progress Committee may in the case of a marginal failure record a grade of "failure with review (FR)" and allow the student to take a repeat examination or assignment within two terms after the term in which the course was offered.
-If the student passes the repeat examination or assignment, the grade of FR will be replaced by a grade of B- regardless of the actual grade achieved in the repeat examination or assignment.
+Where a student does not achieve a final grade of B- in a course, the student may be allowed to take a repeat examination or assignment within two terms after the term in which the course was offered.

 In cases of non-marginal failures and in cases where a student with a marginal failure has failed the repeat examination, the Program Director, after consulting with the course instructor and Student Progress Committee, may recommend to the Graduate Committee for Planning and Policy Programs that the student: